-The Government has continued welfare programmes such as the School Nutritional Food Program, Printing of School Text Books and School Uniforms, and Shoes for Students in Difficult Schools in 2023.
-In order to improve the nutritional status of the school children, the Government increased the per student per day allowance of nutritious meals from Rs.
-30 to Rs.
-100 and spent Rs.
-1,400
+The Government has continued to the welfare programmes such as the School Nutritional Food Program, Printing of Text Books and School Uniforms, and Shoes for Students in Difficult Schools in 2023.
+In order to improve the nutritional status of the school children, the Government increased the per

-TABLE 2.11: Expenditure on Major Activities ofSchool Education from January to April 2023
+TABLE 2.11: Expenditure on Major Activities of School Education from January to April 2023

-Rs.
-Million

 Description 2022 Jan-April 2023 Jan-April

-- (Provisional)
+Juli Aprili (Provisional)

 Recurrent Expenditure

-Personnel emoluments for school - teachers and other staff 84,089 83,909
+Personnel emoluments for

+school - teachers and other staff 84,089 83,909

 National 25,519 17,669

 Provincial 58,570 66,240

 Welfare Programs 3,558 9,969

 Evaluation of examination 299 649

 Capital Expenditure

-Rehabilitation/ Infrastructure Developments in School 386 377
+Rehabilitation/Infrastructure Developments in School 386 377

 Teacher development 10 12

 Qualitative Development Reforms in Education 59 2

 Provincial education 582 981

-million in 2023.
+student per day price of nutritious meals from Rs.
+30 to Rs.
+100 and spent Rs.
+1,400 million in 2023.
 During the first four months, the total expenditure incurred for the School Nutritional Food Program and Printing of Text Books and School Uniforms etc. was Rs.
 9,969 million.
-As a result, the expenditure incurred these welfare programs was increased by 180 percent compared to the same period of 2022.
-Capital expenditure was mainly spent on Rehabilitation/ Infrastructure Developments in Schools and Qualitative Development Reforms including the provincial education sector.
+As a result, the expenditure incurred these welfare programs was increased by about 180 percent compared to the same period of 2022.
+Capital expenditure was mainly spent on Rehabilitation/Infrastructure Developments in Schools and Qualitative Development Reforms including the provincial education sector.